EgeSoysal/ai-experiments-and-research/README.md

 # ai-experiments-and-research
 Independent AI research focused on practical and lightweight experiments, human AI interaction, simple model behaviors, and exploratory studies in machine learning.
-A collection of small-scale analyses, prototypes, and observations aimed at understanding how AI systems interact with users and real world scenarios.
+A collection of small-scale analyses, prototypes, and observations aimed at understanding how AI systems interact with users and real/world scenarios.

 🧠 Overview
 ---